Considering Teachable vs Ruzuku?

 Ruzuku also does not offer you the ability to set up an affiliate program with your courses either.
 An affiliate program gives you the ability to let other people promote and sell your courses.
 Then when someone clicks your link and buys they’ll earn a portion of the sale for their marketing efforts.

-With Teachable, they allow you not only offer an affiliate program but also determine how much you want to payout to your affiliates when they make a sale.
+With Teachable, they allow you not only to offer an affiliate program but also to determine how much you want to payout to your affiliates when they make a sale.
 So if you sell a course for $100 and your affiliate program gives 40% your affiliate will earn $40 and you will earn $60.

 Not bad since you didn’t have to do any of the marketing and you collected $60 for doing nothing more than offering the opportunity.